 the world of cannabis is not unfamiliar to me.

 Just south of Seattle, by way of boat, rests a small island enveloped in lush Evergreens, winding roads, and 45 miles of beautiful northwest shoreline.
 Wherein dwells a deep-rooted community rich with liberals, artists, musicians, independent farmers, and retired hippies.
-Vashon Island, though modest in geographical measure is iconic in reputation— gaining notoriety among locals as "Weed Island" on merit of its guerilla growers and quality homegrown herb as early as the 1970s.
-It was here, as a teenager in the 90s, where my family became victims of the drug war, ending with a mandatory minimum federal prison sentence for my father for what the lead detective considered "the most sophisticated growing operation" he had seen in nearly a decade.
+Vashon Island, though modest in geographical measure is iconic in reputation— gaining notoriety among locals as 'Weed Island' on the merit of its guerilla growers and quality homegrown herb as early as the 1970s.
+It was here, as a teenager in the 90s, where my family became victims of the drug war, ending with a mandatory minimum federal prison sentence for my dad for what detectives described as "the most sophisticated growing operation" they'd seen in nearly a decade.